-This is the first in a new PPC magazine series called Spotlight on Small Business.
+This is the latest installment in the PPC magazine series Business Matters.
 This time: insights on running a family business.

 “One of the tougher aspects of introducing family into your business is compartmentalizing personal and professional situations.
 Be wary of letting personal feelings affect the necessary objectivity in decision making.
 Make an effort to have personal time when business is not a part of the conversation.”